Image Not Available

 The PC-OPC/10 offers ten licenses of PC-OPC at a reduced cost per copy.
 It is intended to allow data to be transferred from a LoggerNet server to multiple client computers.

-The CSI OPC Server uses the OPC standard interface to allow third-party, OPC-compatible graphics packages to view data from the LoggerNet server.
+The PC-OPC Server uses the OPC standard interface to allow third-party, OPC-compatible graphics packages to view data from the LoggerNet server.
 This software provides a simple browser interface that allows you to easily select the values you want to display.
 It also allows you to view input locations, final storage data, and LoggerNet communications server statistics, as well as perform control operations.Read More

 PC-OPC/10 provides ten licenses of PC-OPC at a reduced cost per copy.
 It is intended to allow data to be transferred from a LoggerNet server to multiple client computers.